Mori-Inc/MCVSPEC/README.md

 # X-ray Spectral Models for Magnetic CV's

-This is MCVSPEC, our spectral model for modelling X-ray emissions from magnetic cataclysmic variables (Bridges et al. in prep).
+This is MCVSPEC, a spectral model for X-ray emissions from magnetic cataclysmic variables (Bridges et al. in prep).

 MCVSPEC has three versions.
 The common input parameters are:
 | Variable       | Units                 | Description                                                           |